 The JsonLdContext type is used to refer to a value that that may be a JSON object, a string representing an IRI, or an array of JSON objects and strings.

-The JsonLdOptions type is used to convert a set of options to an interface method.
+The JsonLdOptions type is used to pass various options to the JsonLdProcessor methods.

 See JsonLdOptions definition in [[!JSON-LD-API]].

 This section is included merely for standards community review and will be submitted to the Internet Engineering Steering Group if this specification becomes a W3C Recommendation.